cuzzlor/HttpTestExtensions/README.md

                 client.BaseAddress = new Uri(Configuration["Urls:WebApp1"])));
 ```

-To make this work in an integration test that spins up two TestHosts, you can supply an `HttpClient` from one TestHost to consuming services in the other:
+To make this work in an integration test that spins up two TestHosts, you can supply an `HttpClient` from one TestHost to consuming services in the other in the TestHost `ConfigureServices` method:

 ```cs
 builder.ConfigureServices(services =>